qlik-demo-team/qdt-components/readme.md

 | showGo           | Boolean       | false         |

 ### Version Log
--       Add qSortByLoadOrder in the withListObject
+-       Add qSortByLoadOrder in the withListObject.
+        Fix QdtFilter on single selection to close the dropDown and add the selection in the placeholder.
+        Various css ui changes
 - 1.3.3 Fix Gauge labels and range area point stroke
 - 1.3.2 Expose Interactions to the Dom.
 - 1.3.1 Add Theme coloring for picasso charts.